dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 #### Apple Images

-Note that these images require you to have an Apple Developers account to access.
+Note that these images require you to have an Apple Developer account to access.

 * [OS X 10.5 Golden Master(9a581)](https://download.developer.apple.com/Mac_OS_X/mac_os_x_v10.5_leopard_9a581/leopard_9a581_userdvd.dmg)